philcali/oauth-helper/README.md

 ### Shopify Implementation

-The shopify-helper comes with an implementation of the auth manager.
+The [shopify-helper][2] comes with an implementation of the auth manager.
 Since the OAuth interaction is performed on a shop by shop basis, use the `IShopifyIntegration` to generate shop specific auth managers